vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 You may also refer to the [Hints](#hints) section at the end of the lab if you need more assistance.

-## Create a database on TAS
+## Create a database on *Tanzu Application Service*

-Create the database service on Tanzu Application Service that you will use later in the lab.
+Create the database service on *Tanzu Application Service* that you will use later in the lab.
 You do this here because the MySQL service takes a while to create instances.

-1. Use the `cf marketplace` command to find a MySQL database service on your Tanzu Application Service installation. use the `cf create-service` command to create an instance of this service named _tracker-database_.
+1. Use the `cf marketplace` command to find a MySQL database service on your *Tanzu Application Service* installation. use the `cf create-service` command to create an instance of this service named _tracker-database_.